 More often people tend to ignore it, not until it happens.
-Jetting off to a foreign place is truly an exciting adventure, but a broken bone, a disgusting bug bite or something severe, which all can cost you more if not prepared.
+Jetting off to a foreign place is truly an exciting adventure, but a broken bone, a disgusting bug bite, or something severe, all can cost you more if not prepared.
 Six recommendations of what you should and shouldn’t do in case of a health travel emergency.
 Here you will find travel health emergency tips that can apply to emergency flights too.

 The fact is that getting sick or injured at home is bad enough, but when in a foreign country, it can be scary and expensive; especially if you are in a country where they do not speak your language.